Publicity stunt

 In marketing, a publicity stunt is a planned event designed to attract the public's attention to the event's organizers or their cause.
 Publicity stunts can be professionally organized, or set up by amateurs.
-Such events are frequently utilized by both advertisers and celebrities, the majority of whom are notable athletes and politicians.
+Such events are frequently utilized by advertisers and celebrities, many of whom are athletes and politicians.
+Stunts employing humour and pranks have been regularly used by protest movements to promote their ideas and campaigns as well as challenge opponents.

 Organizations sometimes seek publicity by staging newsworthy events that attract media coverage.
 They can be in the form of groundbreakings, world record attempts, dedications, press conferences, or organized protests.
 By staging and managing these types of events, the organizations attempt to gain some form of control over what is reported in the media.
 Successful publicity stunts have news value, offer photo, video, and sound bite opportunities, and are arranged primarily for media coverage.

 It can be difficult for organizations to design successful publicity stunts that highlight the message instead of burying it.
-For example, it makes sense for a pizza company to bake the world's largest pizza, but it would not make sense for the YMCA to sponsor that same event.
 The importance of publicity stunts is for generating news interest and awareness for the concept, product, or service being marketed.

-Notable publicity stunts
+Notable examples

 JP Morgan and Ringling Brothers

 In 1933, J.P.
-Morgan was summoned to appear before Senate Banking and Currency Committee due to their suspicions of his previous banking activity throughout the financial crash.
+Morgan Jr. was summoned to appear before Senate Banking and Currency Committee due to their suspicions of his previous banking activity throughout the financial crash.
 During the congressional hearings, U.S. Senator Carter Glass remarked that the proceedings had turned into a circus as things had begun to appear out of hand.
 The Ringling Brothers as well as Barnum & Bailey Circus were both in D.C. at the time of the hearing.
-Thus, they interpreted Senator Glass' remarks as an invitation and asked their press agent to place a female circus dwarf named Lya Graf, on Morgan's lap during one of the hearings.
-While the addition of the small lady surprised Morgan and infuriated Glass, it also got loads of publicity for Ringling Brothers Circus.
+Thus, they interpreted Senator Glass' remarks as an invitation and asked their press agent to place a female circus dwarf named Lya Graf, on Morgan Jr.'s lap during one of the hearings.
+While the addition of the small lady surprised Morgan and infuriated Glass, it also gained significant publicity for Ringling Brothers Circus.